Object-Centric Unsupervised Image Captioning: Related Work

 \section{Related Work}

 \textbf{Supervised Image Captioning.} Supervised image captioning traditionally relies on paired image-caption data to train a generative model which creates a text description given an input image.
 In recent years, the research community has significantly raised the level of performance for the image captioning task \cite{stefanini2021show}.
 Some earlier work such as \cite{karpathy2015deep} adopts Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) with global image feature as input, while others such as \cite{xu2015show,bahdanau2014neural} proposed to add attention over the grid of CNN features. \cite{anderson2018bottom} further adds attention over visual regions to learn better feature representations.
 More recently, transformer-based models have been utilized with great success \cite{cornia2020meshed}.
-Other notable advances include personalized image captioning \cite{zhang2020learning} that is conditioned on the learned representation of a certain user, dense image captioning \cite{johnson2016densecap} which localizes and describes salient image regions, and the generation of captions in a controllable way guided by speech \cite{deshpande2019fast}, a set of bounding boxes \cite{cornia2019show} or human attention traces \cite{meng2021connecting}.
+Other notable advances include personalized image captioning \cite{zhang2020learning} that is conditioned on the learned representation of a certain user, dense image captioning \cite{johnson2016densecap} which localizes and describes salient image regions, and the generation of captions in a controllable way guided by speech \cite{deshpande2019fast}, a set of bounding boxes \cite{cornia2019show} or human attention traces \cite{meng2021connecting}. {One recent work called CLIP \cite{radford2021learning} proposes to learn visual models using noisy image-caption pairs automatically mined from the internet.
+The model is not designed for captioning task but can possibly be used as a pre-trained visual and language embedding model for the captioning task.}